ricardodemauro/developers-garage/Bus-Notepad.md

-## Feature Overview: Notepad Widget (Persistent Shared Notes with Optional Password)
+## Feature Overview: Notepad Widget (Persistent Shared Markdown Notes with Optional Password)

-The Notepad widget allows users to quickly create, edit, and securely share plaintext notes or code snippets.
+The Notepad widget allows users to quickly create, edit, and securely share Markdown-formatted notes or code snippets.
 It's designed for seamless collaboration, idea sharing, or temporary document storage.
 Users have the flexibility of making notes public or password-protected, as well as optionally setting expiration dates.

 ### User Workflow